aapfeldorf/aapfeldorf.github.io/docs/index.md

 ### Sources of training data

-The material used to train LLMs can come from a variety of sources.
-Sometimes, these sources are legally ambiguous due to copyright and intellectual property rights.
+The material used to train LLMs can come from a variety of sources, most commonly referred to as "data scraping, a morally and legally dubious way of collecting potentially copyrighted data for a model.
 When using an LLM, you most likely won't be able to tell where your information is coming from, so it is important to be aware of these issues.

 ### Environmental concerns

-LLMs and data centers require a **lot** of energy to maintain.
+LLMs and data centers need a **lot** of energy to keep running.
 With the proliferation of AI, more and more energy will be required for upkeep.

 ## Summary

 You have now reached the end of this guide on Claude Artifacts.
 You should now be able to use Claude to generate a variety of items to help you in your everyday life.
 Specifically, this guide has gone over items like personal tools and websites, different forms of data visualization, and document templates for use by you or others.
-Remember, Claude and other forms of generative AI are not perfect and may not produce exactly what you envision, nor will it always have 100% accurate information.
+Remember, Claude and other forms of generative AI are not perfect and may not produce exactly what you envision, nor will it always have accurate information.
 When using Claude or other types of generative AI, make sure to be an informed user and practice general internet safety when it comes to personal/sensitive information.